 The Department of Veterans Affairs (VA) offers medical benefits for veterans that also include covering DME, such as home hospital beds.
 However, once again, a doctor must deem the bed medically necessary.

 TRICARE for Life (TFL), a supplemental medical insurance for retired veterans, helps to cover the costs for those enrolled in Medicare that are not covered by Medicare.
 This holds true for DME, as TFL will pick up the 20% copayment that Medicare requires when purchasing DME.
-CHAMPVA for Life (CFL) offers the same benefit, but is meant for spouses at least 65 years of age of vets who have been permanently disabled or killed in service.
+CHAMPVA for Life (CFL) offers the same benefit.
+But it is meant for spouses at least 65 years of age of vets who have been permanently disabled or killed in service.
 TRICARE, also for retired vets, also covers hospital beds (both rented and purchased), given they have been prescribed by a doctor.

-There are additional avenues in which a veteran can get a home hospital bed should a family feel one is required, but is not able to obtain a prescription.
+There are other avenues in which a veteran can get a home hospital bed should a family feel one is required, but is not able to get a prescription.
 The Veteran-Directed Home and Community Based Services Program (VD-HCBS) allows participants control over what care and services meet their needs.
 This program should give veterans the flexibility to purchase a hospital bed even if they are unable to have one officially prescribed.

 In addition, many states also have programs specifically for veterans.
 For instance, Project MEND is for residents of Texas and provides refurbished home hospital beds and mattresses to veterans and their spouses.

 One may make a deduction from their federal income taxes in the event they buy a needed home hospital bed for themselves, their spouse or other dependent.
 It’s important to note that deductions for durable medical equipment can only be made in the year that they were purchased.
 The following examples presume the tax filer has no other medical expenses for the year.